- 38 US States Now Feature Legal Domestic Sports Betting, Plus D.C.!

 States Where Online Sports Betting Is Considered Illegal 2024

-There are also a few states that have enacted laws specifically to prohibit state-regulated sports wagering, including:
+Outside of the states that have yet to regulate local sportsbooks, there are also a few regions that have enacted laws specifically to prohibit domestic sports wagering, including:

-We've seen that this can change as well, as Hawaii and Vermont already have pending sports gambling bills in their legislature.
+We've seen that this can change as well, as Hawaii has introduced sports gambling bills in its past legislative sessions.

 Understanding States’ Rights With Domestic Sports Betting

 The United States Department of Justice issued a Formal Opinion in 2011 clarifying that the Wire Act only pertained to US-based online sports gambling businesses.
-This freed up states to issue legislation that would legalize online casinos and poker.
+This freed up local lawmakers to issue legislation that would legalize online casinos and poker.

 Until its repeal in May of 2018, PASPA was a federal ban that superseded states’ rights.
 There was an argument against the ban stating that it violated states’ constitutional rights.
 PASPA prohibited states from authorizing or licensing sports betting enterprises themselves.
 After being sued by the major sports leagues in the US, NJ decided to do something about PASPA.